Plastic bags are just about everywhere, but their days seem to be increasingly numbered.

 The first step is an "impact assessment" to determine the best way to tax the use of single-use plastics.
 The EU also wants its member states to reduce the use of bags per person from 90 a year to 40 by 2026, to promote easy access to tap water on the streets to reduce the demand for bottled water and to improve states' ability to "monitor and reduce their maritime litter."

-The United Kingdom, which is still in the process of Brexiting from the EU, likely won't be subject to whatever regulations the commission devises.
+The United Kingdom, which is still in the process of Brexiting from the EU, likely won't be subject to these regulations.
 However, as MNN's Matt Hickman reports, there's a sizable effort underway to reduce it use of plastic.

 Other nations following suit